Spaghetti-droid/DiskUsageAnalyser/README.md

 ## Usage

-This is a command line program and should be run in a terminal by executing analyser.py.
+This is a command line program and should be run in a terminal by executing analyser.py (or analyser.exe).
 You can bring up the help message for details on how to use the program with the -h option:

     analyser.py -h
     usage: analyser.py [-h] [-d DEPTH] [-m MINSIZE] [-o OUTPUTFILE] root